demisto/content/Packs/AutoFocus/Integrations/AutoFocusTagsFeed/AutoFocusTagsFeed_description.md

 ## AutoFocus Tags Feed
-Use the AutoFocus Tags Feeds integration to fetch indicators from AutoFocus Tags.
+Use the AutoFocus Tags Feed integration to fetch indicators from AutoFocus Tags.